-Property, plant and equipment ("PPE") are carried at cost, less accumulated depreciation and accumulated impairment losses.
+Property, plant and equipment are carried at cost, less accumulated depreciation and accumulated impairment losses.

-The cost of an item of PPE consists of the purchase price, any costs directly attributable to bringing the asset to the location and condition necessary for its intended use and an initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located.
+The cost of an item of property, plant and equipment consists of the purchase price, any costs directly attributable to bringing the asset to the location and condition necessary for its intended use and an initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located.